Alejogb1/job-board/blog-data/how-can-a-generic-structs-method-return-a-closure.md

 id: "how-can-a-generic-structs-method-return-a-closure"
 ---

-Alright, let's dive into this.
+, let's dive into this.
 I remember back in my early days working on a real-time processing system, I encountered a very similar problem.
 We needed to generate customized data handlers dynamically, based on the specific context of each incoming data stream.
 The challenge was to have a generic struct produce these handlers, which themselves needed to be closures capturing some state information related to the struct's instance.

 The crux of the matter, as you've rightly pointed out, is how a method within a generic struct can return a closure.
 This involves navigating the intricacies of generics, lifetimes (in languages like Rust), and closure capture.
 It’s certainly not a one-liner, and requires careful planning to avoid headaches down the road.
 Let's break it down conceptually first, then I’ll show some actual code examples.